gausby/ecoule/documentation/building-an-ecoute-data-source.md

-# Building an Écoute data source
+# Building an Écoute Data Source
 The following example is a minimal implementation of an Écoute Data Source.

     function Source (config) {